 Learn more about how more school leaders are enacting change: bringing a sense of true belonging to a school’s culture; engaging students as active learners; hacking towards literacy; retooling for equity; and more.

-Marthaa Torres: Adopting a Hacking Mindset on Vimeo.
+WATCH: Marthaa Torres: Adopting a Hacking Mindset on Vimeo.